alfredbaudisch/pardall.xyz_content/_website/wiki/art/van-gogh/Van Gogh Learning Journey.md

 >
 > Prompted as well by a thing or two that Mauve said to me, I’ve started working again from a live model
 >
-> The careful study, the constant and repeated drawing of Bargue’s Exercices au fusain has given me more insight into figure drawing.
+> **The careful study, the constant and repeated drawing of Bargue’s Exercices au fusain has given me more insight into figure drawing.
 I’ve learned to measure and to see and to attempt the broad outlines &c.
-So that what used to seem to me to be desperately impossible is now gradually becoming possible, thank God.
-I’ve drawn a peasant with a spade no fewer than 5 times, ‘a digger’ in fact, in all kinds of poses,2 twice a sower,3 twice a girl with a broom.4 Also a woman with a white cap who’s peeling potatoes,5 and a shepherd leaning on his crook,6 and finally an old, sick peasant sitting on a chair by the fireplace with his head in his hands and his elbows on his knees.
+So that what used to seem to me to be desperately impossible is now gradually becoming possible**.
+I’ve drawn a peasant with a spade no fewer than 5 times, ‘a digger’ in fact, in all kinds of poses, twice a sower, twice a girl with a broom.
+Also a woman with a white cap who’s peeling potatoes, and a shepherd leaning on his crook, and finally an old, sick peasant sitting on a chair by the fireplace with his head in his hands and his elbows on his knees.
 >
 > And it won’t stop there, of course, once a couple of sheep have crossed the bridge the whole flock follows.
 >
-> Diggers, sowers, ploughers, men and women I must now draw constantly.
-Examine and draw everything that’s part of a peasant’s life.
-Just as many others have done and are doing.
-I’m no longer so powerless in the face of nature as I used to be.
+> Diggers, sowers, ploughers, men and women I must now draw constantly. **Examine and draw everything that’s part of a peasant’s life**.
+Just as many others have done and are doing. **I’m no longer so powerless in the face of nature as I used to be**.
 >
-> ‘the factory is in full swing’, as Mauve says.
+> **‘the factory is in full swing’**, as Mauve says.

 ### Sketches